 I was on a DMAT team for 4 months in Port-au-Prince after the earthquake through Partners in Health.
 I worked with a Red Cross DMAT during Hurricane Andrew, but was regretfully MIA for Katrina.

 Today I live on a 42 foot sloop on the west coast of Florida where my adulthood journey began.
-Sometimes I long for Bodega Bay just north of San Francisco where I went to high school.
+Sometimes I long for Bodega Bay and Sebastopol just north of San Francisco where I lived and went to high school in the early seventies.
 But I’m broke and happy and have good friends here.
 I try to cruise as far south as I can afford to go every winter.
 Last year I made it to the beautiful island republic of Dominica.
 I like honest people with a sense of humour.
 I don’t like angry or sarcastic people.
 After my experiences in the East Bloc and Haiti, I really don’t see anything to be angry about here; disappointed maybe, but not angry.

 I like the company of dogs and horses and ride as much as possible.
 My first mate has been Buddy the Cat for the past ten years.
 He’s useless as a first mate, but he’s good company, a good ratter, keeps the ospreys and gulls away while we’re fishing, knows when to go below during rough seas and has an interesting lifestyle when we’re on dry land.